KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>getCDP(uint256 tokenId)</summary>

   - **Description** - Gets an Account's simulated up-to-date collateral, debt, and earmarked amounts. (as if it were synced to be current with global state)
+    - `@param tokenId` - the id used to identify the account.
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - view
   -	**Returns** - a tuple (uint256, uint256, uint256) containing the following: